 Clean it in the same way as the main hose and brush down the openings as shown above for each.

 The cleaning process is almost done.
 Reassemble all the parts, taking great care to ensure every component is completely dry.
 We can’t overemphasize this point.

 With everything intact, give the entire vacuum a good wipe down to ensure the exterior is as clean as the inside.

 Is the dog smell on your floor or other odors getting on your nerves?
 You can place mildly scented tabs in the vacuum right before vacuuming and spread a fresh scent.
 Ground cinnamon or ground coffee beans will achieve the same effect.

-If you find other scents a little overpowering you can try the Oreck fresh air tabs that will leave your home and Shark vacuum smelling fresh.
+If you find other scents a little overpowering, you can try the Fresh Wave Vacuum Deodorizer Beads that will leave your home and Shark vacuum smelling fresh.